aCoodleDoo/py-intro/pages/pillar-one.md

 <div class="space-y-6" v-click>

-## Disruption?
+## Calm
 - No change to current processes
-- A complete end-to-end business view for unified reporting.
+- A complete end-to-end business view
-- Allows users to access all reports through one place.
+- Access all reports through one place.

 </div>